Babbitt (noun)

 bona fides (noun)

+A person's honesty and sincerity of intention.
 Documentary evidence showing a person’s legitimacy; credentials.
-(OD)
+(NOA)

 Evidence of one's good faith or genuineness; evidence of one's qualifications or achievements.
 (MW)